WCSCourses/Helminths_2021/manuals/module_7_transcriptomics/module_7_transcriptomics_in_prep.md

 More discussion on replicates: http://chagall.med.cornell.edu/RNASEQcourse/Intro2RNAseq.pdf

 #### Numbers of reads
 The table below shows general recommendation according to Genohub, but real usage can vary depending on your needs.
 You may recall from the Genetic Diversity module that reduced number of reads, in some cases, can still provide information about genetic variations.
+If the differences between groups are big, then you may still see the differences even when your have a low number of reads.
+If the differences are small, however, those small differences may get lost amongst the noises and sample-to-sample variations, such that you will need a higher number of reads to see the biological signals.
 (For more details, refer to: https://genohub.com/next-generation-sequencing-guide/#depth2)

 |Sample type|Reads recommended for differential expression (millions)|Reads recommended for rare transcript or de novo assembly (millions)|
 |------|------|------|